openbudgets/outlier-dm-ionic2/README.md

 # clone the repo
 git clone https://github.com/openbudgets/outlier-dm-ionic2.git

 # change directory to repo
 cd outlier-dm-ionic2

-# Use npm or yarn to install the dependencies:
+# Use npm to install the dependencies
 npm install

 #install ionic2
 npm install -g cordova ionic

-#start app
-ionic start myApp tabs

-#will have some settings, basiclly all choose 'y'

 # start the server
-ionic serve
+ionic serve --all
 ```
 Navigate to [http://localhost:8100/](http://localhost:8100/) in your browser.